blcxtranslations/blcx/_translated/chapter-0050.md

 Originally, this was a joyous occasion, but who would have thought that after the trades fair, there would be a string of accidents.
 First the famous cultivation clan, the Wang family, their disciples that they had sent out were attacked and killed and the treasures and cultivation technique they had purchased had been stolen.

 Yan Tian Heng thought that he was an old fox, but he was still not meticulous enough.
 He was slightly negligent and left some tiny hints.
 The Wang family could be considered the number one cultivator clan in the thousands of kilometres of the surrounding area.
 When have they ever suffered this kind of misfortune?
-They were very angry and three Foundation Building elders even went to the Yan family demanding that they pay with their lives.
+They were very angry and three Foundation Establishment elders even went to the Yan family demanding that they pay with their lives.

 There wasn't really anything out of the ordinary about this.
 The Wang family was strong, the Yan family was weak, and besides, Yan Tian Heng killed and plundered their people and treasures.
 Although the cultivation world was ruled by might, but the various clans would still give each other some face.
 However, Yan Tian Heng's actions were overly excessive so there was no room for redemption.